hmrc/income-tax-mtd-changelog/README.md

 ### 26 July 2023

-The following changes are now available in sandbox:
+The following changes are now available in the Sandbox:

 #### self-employment-business-api